What is chemotherapy?

 Your medical oncology team will advise you of the benefits versus risks of chemotherapy in your situation.

 How is chemotherapy given?

-Different chemotherapy drugs are used depending on the type of breast cancer you have, and the state of your general health.
+Different chemotherapy drugs are used depending on the characteristics of your particular breast cancer, and the state of your general health.
 Usually you will have a combination of drugs to increase the effectiveness of the treatment.
 Drugs may also be given sequentially.

 Your chemotherapy will be administered in the oncology day stay clinic so you will go home after each treatment.
 You will then have a period of rest and recovery at home before returning for your next cycle of treatment.
 A blood test will be taken to make sure your blood cells have recovered sufficiently before giving the next treatment.

 These are some of the drugs used in breast cancer chemotherapy.
 Combinations of these are used to treat early and locally advanced cancer.
 Herceptin may be added for treatment of HER2 positive disease.

 Ask your oncologist why a particular combination and schedule (regimen) has been recommended for you.

 - docetaxel (Taxotere)

 These drugs, known as Taxanes, belong to a class of chemotherapy drugs known as plant alkaloids, and were originally developed from the bark of the Pacific Yew tree.
 They are antimicrotubule drugs, which means they inhibit the microtubule structures which help the cancer cells divide and multiply.
 They’re given by infusion into a vein.

 These drugs are antitumour antibiotics, originally developed from bacteria found in the soil.
 They block cell growth by interfering with DNA and are given by infusion into a vein.